-- Tutorial: If you're new to Coconut, a good place to start is Coconut's tutorial. - Documentation: If you're looking for info about a specific feature, check out Coconut's documentation. - Online Interpreter: If you want to try Coconut in your browser, check out Coconut's online interpreter. - FAQ: If you have questions about who Coconut is built for and whether or not you should use it, Coconut's frequently asked questions have you covered. - Create a New Issue: If you're having a problem with Coconut, creating a new issue detailing the problem will allow it to be addressed as soon as possible. - Gitter: For any questions, concerns, or comments about anything Coconut-related, ask around at Coconut's Gitter, a GitHub-integrated chat room for Coconut developers. - Releases: Want to know what's been added in recent Coconut versions?
+- Tutorial: If you're new to Coconut, a good place to start is Coconut's tutorial. - Documentation: If you're looking for info about a specific feature, check out Coconut's documentation. - Online Interpreter: If you want to try Coconut in your browser, check out Coconut's online interpreter. - FAQ: If you have general questions about Coconut-like who Coconut is built for and whether or not you should use it-Coconut's frequently asked questions are often the best place to start. - Create a New Issue: If you're having a problem with Coconut, creating a new issue detailing the problem will allow it to be addressed as soon as possible. - Gitter: For any questions, concerns, or comments about anything Coconut-related, ask around at Coconut's Gitter, a GitHub-integrated chat room for Coconut developers. - Releases: Want to know what's been added in recent Coconut versions?
 Check out the release log for all the new features and fixes.